Evo 2 Genomic Model

 Status

 Published in Nature (2026).
-The genomic equator interpretation is this project’s structural analysis, not the Arc Institute’s framing.
-The parallel between genomic and epistemic equators is this project’s proposed connection.
+The genomic equator framing is this project’s structural reading, not the Arc Institute’s.
 The mapping to the five properties is this project’s structural interpretation.

 The mapping to the five properties is this project’s structural interpretation.